Head of Business Intelligence

 Eligibility

-Applicants must currently be employed within an NHS Trust in the Hampshire and Isle of Wight Integrated Care System (HIOW IC).
+This role is only open to applicants that currently work within an NHS Trust within the Hampshire and Isle of Wight Integrated Care System (HIOW ICS).

 #J-18808-Ljbffr